oVirt/ovirt-site/source/feature/networkpermissions.html.md

 DB Upgrade should handle the following:

 *   Permissions on VmNetworkInterface should be deleted from the setup if any.
-*   Permission on VM Network Interface with PORT_MIRRORING action group will be replaced with:
+*   Permission onData Center with PORT_MIRRORING action group will be replaced with:
-    -   Permission on the network with PORT_MIRRORING action group.
+    -   Permission on All the networks in the DC with PORT_MIRRORING action group.
-    -   Permission on the VM with CONFIGURE_VM_NETWORK action group.

-In order to remove MANIPUTLATE_HOST action group from NetworkAdmin role, there is a need to create new predefined role named **HostOperator**.
+bug fix: Remove MANIPUTLATE_HOST action group from NetworkAdmin role.
-\* **HostOperator** will be associated with MANIPUTLATE_HOST action group.

-*   **HostOperator** will be assigned to any user owns the NetworkAdmin role.

 #### UI Changes